conheo26/Linear-Regession/README.md

 ## 📚 About This Project

-Welcome to **LinearRegression-Exploration**, a project led by Quan Hoang Ngoc during the first semester of 2023.
+Welcome to **LinearRegression-Exploration**, a project led by me.
 This project explores the **Mathematical Foundations of Computer Science** with a focus on **Linear Regression**.
 It's designed to take you on a journey through the fundamental principles and applications of Linear Regression.

 ---